Stuart Bascombe: Career

 Bascombe with his group had three top 40 R&B hits in 1972, including "Don't Turn Around" No. 38, and "You And I" No. 32 from their hit debut album, "Don't Turn Around", which peaked at No. 13 on the Billboard R&B Album Chart in May 1972.
 Bascombe is credited as co-writer on four songs from that album.
 Another single from that album, "I'll Find A Way (The Loneliest Man In Town)" peaked at No. 46 on Billboard R&B Chart.
 Their single, "Time Is Love" was the third top 40 hit peaking at No. 37.
 Other charting singles included, "Spinning Around" #45, "What Goes Around (Comes Around)" #44, and "Will We Ever Come Together" #40.
 Although they recorded several uptempo tracks, such as "Big Apple Rock", "Walking Downtown (On A Saturday Night)", "What Goes Around (Comes Around)" and later, "Mainline" with Russell Patterson as lead singer (written by Burgess, but recorded after he left the group in 1977), they were primarily known for sweet soul ballads.

-On June 1, 1974, Bascombe appeared on season three of Soul train and on the PBS television show, SOUL!
-March 1, 1972, with his group Black Ivory.
+On March 1, 1972, Bascombe with his group Black Ivory performed on the PBS television show, SOUL!..
+On June 1, 1974, Black Ivory were interviewed and performed their single entitled, "What Goes Around (Comes Around)" on season three of Soul train.

 In 1976, Bascombe scored the lead role as Moses in a made for TV children's film "Turkey Treasure" which aired on WABC 7.
 In 1983, Bascombe again reprising the lead role as Moses in the WABC-TV Children's Special, "To Be A Man" which was produced by Neema Barnette and Cliff Frazier.
 The production won an Emmy for Best Children's Programming on April 23, 1983.
 Bascombe received a contributing Emmy plaque.

 In 1995, the group reunited and returned to the stage on the Classic Soul circuit, featuring all three original members, with Stuart Bascombe doing most of the leads.
 They have been performing together ever since.

 Bascombe is a contributing writer on Wu-Tang Clan rapper, Raekwon's single, Criminology off of his 1995 hit album "Only Built 4 Cuban Linx...".
-On October 2, 1995, the album was certified Gold by the RIAA.
+On October 2, 1995, the album was certified Gold and certified platinum on February 24, 2020, by the RIAA.